Extra-twisted connected sum G_2-manifolds: Topology

-Apart from the integral cohomology, the main invariant of an extra-twisted connected sum that we are interested in is the spin characteristic class $p(M) \in 2H^4(M)$.
-Essentially we would like to think of $p(M)$ as the result of patching up the classes $c_2(Z_\pm) \in 2H^4(Z_\pm)$, but making it precise is somewhat complicated.
-Moreover, even once we have a formula for $p(M)$, one needs to look carefully at the Mayer-Vietoris sequence to understand what it means (\eg what the greatest divisor in $H^4(M)$ is), which we do in the subsequent sections.
+While we should remember that the building blocks $Z_\pm$ are \emph{not} spin (because $c_1(Z_\pm) = PD(\kd)$ is primitive, and in particular odd), nevertheless $c_2(Z_\pm) \in H^4(Z_\pm)$ is always even, see \cite[Lemma~5.10]{cym}.
+Our plan is to think of $p(M)$ as the result of patching up the classes $-c_2(Z_\pm) \in 2H^4(Z_\pm)$, and we make this precise in Theorem \ref{thm:phalf_glue}.
+However, even once we have a formula for $p(M)$, one needs to look carefully at the Mayer-Vietoris sequence to understand what it means (\eg what the greatest divisor in $H^4(M)$ is), which we do in \S\ref{subsec:s1}--\ref{subsec:h1}.